Spring 2021 Semester

 Due to COVID-19/coronavirus, we are not in our campus offices—but we are still open for business and working to support you!

-College of Natural Sciences (CNS) staff, faculty, and advisors are working virtually to meet the needs of students, colleagues, and members of the CSUSB community.
+Our College of Natural Sciences (CNS) staff, faculty, and advisors are working virtually for the Fall 2020 semester to meet the needs of students, colleagues, and members of the CSUSB community.
 Currently, the best means to contact us is via email.
 You are important to us, and we will respond to your emails as soon as possible.
 You can look up faculty and staff emails on the CSUSB Campus Directory.
 Check your department's homepages for additional contact information or updates relevant to your major — for example our Department of Biology and Department of Chemistry and Biochemistry have updated their homepages.
 You can also contact the CNS Office of the Dean at email@example.com.

 Please monitor your Coyote email daily for important announcements and information from CNS and CSUSB administrators, faculty, and staff.
 Also, keep in touch with your instructors via Blackboard in addition to email.

 Stay safe, stay healthy, and practice social distancing.
 We are all in this together — all of us — and we are taking all steps necessary to support your academic goals and progress during these challenging times.

 Again, thank you for your patience and understanding.